yannallo/ft_printf/README.md

 ## Usage

-Just include the header in your file and link during compiling. e.g:
+Just include the header in your file and link during compilation. e.g:

 Bash